Skip to content

 field_int: int

-When no field is marked with ReturnValue, the return value of the function will be sent to the field named results.
+When no field is marked with ReturnValue, the return value is sent to the field named mageflow_results.

 class SuccessMessage(BaseModel):